skx/z80-cpm-scripting-interpreter/README.md

 * `i`
   * Read a byte of input, from the currently selected I/O port (U-register), and place it in the accumulator.
 * `k`
-  * Copy the contents of the accumulator (lower half) into the K-register.
+  * Copy the contents of the accumulator (lower half) into the K-register which is used for loops.
 * `K`
   * Copy the contents of the K-register to the accumulator.
 * `m`
-  * Write the contents of the accumulator to the currently selected RAM address (in the M-register).
+  * Write the contents of the accumulator to the M-register, which is used to specify the address to (r)ead and (w)rite from.
 * `M`
   * Write the contents of the M-register to the accumulator.
 * `n`